Navigating Your Emotions Regarding Natural Disasters

 Signs You're Stuck in a Trigger

 Often a strong emotional reaction isn’t just about what's happening now—it's a "trigger" pulling up pain from the past.
 This can be a sign that you’re stuck in a trauma response—often rooted in childhood experiences where you felt powerless or unseen.
+Here are some signs you may be stuck in trigger (a younger, more vulnerable emotional state):

 Feeling unsafe, small, overwhelmed or powerless